Current Positions

 ABOUT

 M. Shadee Malaklou is a critical race, gender, and sexuality studies scholar with expertise in Frantz Fanon's Black Skin, White Masks (1952).
 Her writings intervene in Enlightenment humanism’s racist metric of time, querying sex and gender as visual markers of historical-racial difference.
-She dives deep into the philosophies of Man, finding that racial blackness has been written into the historical record as the human’s antecedent and Other, made relevant only as the constant against which human movements of arrival and “beyond” are measured.
-Accordingly, racially black persons cannot simulate the forward-march of history that will ‘progress’ their expressions of sex, gender, and sexuality from the ars erotica of the bush to the scientia sexualis of modern sex.
-As the bush’s proper inhabitants, they exist in a time before (human) time, where gender is undifferentiated and sexuality is unchecked.
-No longer what a person does, sex, gender, and sexuality are, in a post-Enlightenment humanist world, taxonomy and type of identity, or who a person is.
-To be left behind by history’s march of progress, to be without access to time as a moving marker, as black persons are, is to be ineligible for human identity markers like gender and sexuality.
-Malaklou’s research thus rethinks cis-hetero patriarchy as a symptom of antiblack humanism, troubling understandings of intersectionality that do not attend to that particular nexus.
+She dives deep into the founding philosophies of Man, finding that racial blackness has been written into the historical record as the human’s antecedent and Other, made relevant only as the constant against which human (i.e., non-black) movements of arrival and “beyond” are measured.
+As the bush’s proper inhabitants, racially black persons exist — according to Enlightenment lore — in a time before (human) time, characterized by undifferentiated gender and unchecked sexuality.
+Malaklou’s research thus re-thinks cis-hetero patriarchy as a symptom of anti-black humanism, troubling understandings of intersectionality that do not attend to this particular nexus.